 - a.
 Required to wear long-sleeve shirt, long pants, western hat or protective helmet, and boots that minimally cover the ankle and have a heel. - b.
 Western hat or protective helmet must be on head while in the bucking chute and when entering the arena to compete. - c.
-Sleeves cannot be rolled or pushed up, with the exception of the riding arm(s) in Bull Riding, Steer Riding, and Bareback Bronc Riding. - d.
+Sleeves determined to be rolled or pushed up, at the beginning of their go, will result in a five-dollar (\$5) dress code fine, to be added to the Finals Contestant Fund, with the exception of the riding arm(s) in Bull Riding, Steer Riding and Ranch Saddle Bronc Riding. - d.
 Clothing must not allow any contestant's genitalia to be exposed